AMATEUR (HAM) RADIO

 Modes of Communication

 Amateur radio operators generally use radio transmitters and receivers to communicate with each other.
 As you will discover in these pages there are many forms of communication although voice (also known as phone) is still the most widely used.
-Some of the other forms of transmission are Radioteletype (Rtty), Morse code (CW), television, and digital modes such as Packet, Pactor and PSK-31.
-A recent survey shows that phone is the most widely used with CW standing second.
+Some of the other forms of transmission are Radioteletype (Rtty), Morse code (CW), television, and digital modes such as Packet, Pactor, PSK-31 or VARA.
+A recent survey shows that phone (voice) is the most widely used with CW standing second.

 In some countries other than Canada, the Amateur Radio is a license.
 In Canada, it is called an Amateur Radio Certificate.
 To become a radio amateur you will need to get a certificate.
 Certification requirements are different in every country with different rules, privileges, and classes of certificate.
 Basically different levels of certificates gives different privileges on the ham bands.
 The more challenging the license requirements the more privileges that are granted and the more interesting and enjoyable ham radio becomes.